RiegelZdenek/strong-evets/README.md

 ## 📊 Performance

-Safe Events is designed for performance:
+Strong Events is designed for performance:

 - **Lightweight**: No external dependencies
 - **Efficient**: Uses Maps for O(1) listener lookup